 5 Ways How to Get Wax Out of Candle Jar

 Once you get as much wax out as possible, here’s a few different easy methods you can try to get the rest of the remaining wax out.

 The easiest way to get wax out of old candle jars is to freeze it!
 This is my go to way for removing wax from jars because it’s super easy and typically the cleanest way to do it!

 All you’ll need to do is put the jar into the freezer.
-Leave it in there for a few hours (or until you actually remember you put it in there haha!).
+Leave it in there for a couple of hours (or until you actually remember you put it in there haha!).

 Remove the jar from the freezer after the wax has frozen.
 Often times you can just pop the wax right out!
 Wash with soap and water and you’re done!
 Easy peasy!
 There’s a reason they say to use an ice cube to get wax out of carpet.
 It freezes it so you’re able to pick it out!

 If the frozen wax in your doesn’t pop right out, use the butter knife method above, and gently press the knife into the wax.

 The cold from the freezer allows the wax to shrink away from the sides of the jar and harden making it easier for you to break it up and remove the pieces.

 Clean your jar with soap and water and you’re ready to go!

 2. Use Boiling Water

 Another way how to get old wax out of your candle holders is to use boiling water!
 Gently pour boiling water into the container covering all of the leftover wax (but not to the very top of the jar).

 This will melt the wax!
 Once it cools you can remove any wax at the top of the water or simply strain it out.